Skip to main content

 Treat this as a transfer test, not a biography exercise.
 Ask: what had to be true for this to work for them, and is that true for me?

 When advice points to a source, verify the source itself before you trust the summary.
-For example, the Frontiers in Psychology article in the grounding pack is identifiable by publication date (2021 Dec 15), article ID (12:644145), and DOI (10.3389/fpsyg.2021.644145).
+For example, the Frontiers in Psychology article is identifiable by publication date (2021 Dec 15), article ID (12:644145), and DOI (10.3389/fpsyg.2021.644145).
 Those checkpoints help you confirm that you are evaluating a real, traceable document.

 Also keep provenance separate from endorsement.
 The NLM page states that inclusion in an NLM database does not imply endorsement, so treat listing as access, not validation.
 Then test fit: the 2025 FTSG report notes that trend impact timing varies by industry, which means applicability can shift across markets.

 Finally, surface the invisible team behind polished advice.
 Signals like "my accountant handled it," "our lawyer reviewed this," or "my coach helped me decide" point to hidden support.
-The profile in the grounding pack also emphasizes contextual guidance and notes many people may not need a coach; the key is support mismatch, not a universal rule to hire or avoid help.
+Contextual guidance matters here: many people may not need a coach; the key is support mismatch, not a universal rule to hire or avoid help.

 Once you can see hidden advantages, move to Step 2: map the failure patterns the success story leaves out.
 Related: Digital Nomad Health Insurance: A Comparison of Top Providers.